-San Diego — Sony announced its first A/V receivers equipped with onboard decoding of all optional and standard-surround formats approved for use on HD DVD and Blu-ray Discs.
+Sony announced its first A/V receivers equipped with onboard decoding of all optional and standard surround formats approved for use on HD DVD and Blu-ray discs.

-The three 7.1-channel ES series receivers use HDMI 1.3 inputs to accept all surround streams in native form from similarly equipped high-defnition disc players.
-The AVRs’ decoders include Dolby Digital Plus, Dolby TrueHD, dts High Resolution Audio and dts HD Master Audio.
-They also handle Dolby Digital Plus, Dolby and DTS 5.1 and 6.1 and multichannel PCM.
+The three 7.1-channel ES series receivers use HDMI 1.3 inputs to accept all surround streams in native form from similarly equipped high-definition disc players.
+The AVRs' decoders include Dolby Digital Plus, Dolby TrueHD, DTS High Resolution Audio and DTS HD Master Audio.
+They also handle Dolby Digital Plus, Dolby and DTS 5.1 and 6.1, and multichannel PCM.

 The devices also expand the ES selection of AVRs with 1080p up-scaling to three from one.

-The HDMI 1.3 connections and surround-decoder complement the three AVRs for next-generation Sony BD players.
-The company’s current BD players don’t feature HDMI 1.3, and the BDP-SA player supports all surround formats but DTS HD High Resolution and DTS HD Master Audio.
+The HDMI 1.3 connections and surround-decoder complement position the three AVRs for next-generation Sony Blu-ray Disc (BD) players.
+The company's current BD players don't feature HDMI 1.3, and the BDP-SA player supports all surround formats but DTS HD High Resolution and DTS HD Master Audio.
 The BDP-S300 lacks those two formats and lacks Dolby TrueHD.

 Like the STR-DA5200ES launched late last year, all three receivers offer the Cortez Advanced controller featuring Faroudja DCDi Cinema technology that up-scales all video sources to 1080p via HDMI.

 The new models also support both 1080/60p and 24p video formats.
 Other features include Bravia Theatre Sync technology, Digital Cinema auto calibration with stereo microphone and Portable Audio Enhancer.